 You can also adjust the feeling of the Crankbrothers by swapping the orientation of the cleats on your shoes.
 There is a small indentation on just one cleat.
 If you mount the cleat with this indent on your right shoe, you will have a 15-degree release angle.
 If the cleat with the indent goes on your left shoe, you will get a 20-degree release angle.

 Weight is an important metric for certain riders and riding styles.
 Those who prefer pointing their bikes downhill while gravity does most of the work probably don't mind adding a few ounces here and there, particularly when there is a performance benefit.
 Cross-country riders and racers, on the other hand, tend to be more weight conscious.
 The less weight you're pushing, the faster you can go and the fewer calories you expend.
 For many riders, though, there are criteria more important than weight — performance and value come to mind.

-The heaviest clipless pedals we tested are the DMR V-Twin, at 610-grams, and the lightest pedals are the Crank Brothers Egg Beater 3, at 280-grams.
+The heaviest clipless pedals we tested are the DMR V-Twin, at 610-grams, and the lightest pedals are the Crankbrothers Eggbeater 3, at 280-grams.
 When you factor in the additional weight of their cleats, it's a 351-gram difference between the two.
 That's a significant weight difference between two parts that perform roughly the same function.
 In general, the manufacturer's stated weights corresponded closely to the weights we observed on our scales.
 When that's not the case, we take note and list our observed weights.
-The HT T-1 weighs in at 372-grams for a high performing pedal with a mid-sized cage.
-For comparison, one of our other most highly rated mid-cage pedals, the Shimano XT M8120 weighs in at 430-grams, nearly 60-grams heavier.
-Price and weight often go hand in hand, an example is the Shimano ME700, which costs significantly less than the XT-M8120 and weighs 52-grams more.
+The HT T-1 weighs in at 372-grams for a high-performing pedal with a mid-sized cage.
+For comparison, one of our other most highly rated mid-cage pedals, the Shimano XT M8120, weighs in at 430-grams, nearly 60-grams heavier.
+Many times, price and weight go hand in hand.
+For example, the Shimano ME700 costs significantly less than the XT-M8120 and weighs 52-grams more.

 Mud Shedding Ability